zacharygriffee/random-access-over-mux/readme.md

 I needed connection between two very trusted endpoints (web workers for example) in a web browser and the underlying secret stream [hypercore](https://github.com/holepunchto/hypercore) depends on doesn't work in web browser without relay.

+You could still use hypercore with this library on the browser as long as you replicate through a relay.

 ---
 ---